 When you walk into a bar, what do you see?
 You might notice that there are many people ordering drinks at the bar.
 What is it about bars that make them so appealing?
 The answer is beer!
-Bars typically have different types of beer on tap and serve an assortment of other products.
+Beer tap systems typically have different types of beer on tap and serve an assortment of other products.
 Like draft wine, cider, and kombucha.
-As more and more people discover how much fun it can be to drink beer with friends, some decide to start their own business.
+As more and more people drink beer with friends, some decide to start their own business.
 In this article, we will go over important things someone needs to know before purchasing a beer tap system!

 What Type of Beer System Will You Use?